Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Practical algorithms

 The value of $\delta_c$ can be either $0$ or $1$ if $w\cdot p(c) = \lambda$. \end{lem} \begin{proof} Since $p(c)\in [0, 1]^d$, $w$ is non-negative and $||w||_1 = 1$, we have $0 \leq w\cdot p(c) \leq 1$.
 For any $\lambda\in [0,1]$, we have $-1 \leq w\cdot p(c) - \lambda \leq 1$.
 So, if $w\cdot p(c) < \lambda$, then $\delta_c$ must be $0$.
 Otherwise, if $\delta_p = 1$, we would have $w\cdot p(c) - \lambda - \delta_p < -1$ that violates the inequalities (\ref{ieq:milp}).
 Similarly, if $w\cdot p(c) > \lambda$, $\delta_c$ must be $1$.
 When $w\cdot p(c) = \lambda$, $w\cdot p(c) - \lambda - \delta_p$ will be $0$ or $-1$ for the two choices of $\delta_c$, respectively, and both of them satisfy inequalities (\ref{ieq:milp}). \end{proof}

 Note that Lemma~\ref{lem:milp} does not restrict the value of $\lambda$, which is also necessary to ensure $\delta_c$ encodes the top-$k$ subset membership.
 The restriction of $\lambda$ is actually applied by a constraint on indicator variables, that is, $\sum_c \delta_c = k$.
 With this constraint, a value of $\lambda$ that does not result in exactly $k$ candidates with $\delta_c = 1$ will not be feasible.
-Moreover, indicator variables can be used to encode the fairness constraints as follows
+Moreover, the indicator variables $\delta_c$ can be used to encode the fairness constraint as follows:

 Finally, constraints on the weight vector can also be easily incorporated.
-Now, we have a MILP with a weight vector, a cut-off value, and $n$ indicator variables as its unknown variables.
+The resulting formulation is a MILP with a weight vector, a cut-off value, and $n$ indicator variables as its unknown variables.
 Finding a fair weight vector becomes finding a feasible solution to the MILP.

-Handling degeneracies in this algorithm is relatively easy.
-Notice that if $w\cdot p(c) = \lambda$, $\delta_c$ is free to choose its value.
-So if the top-$k$ subset is not unique for a weight vector $w$, all possible top-$k$ subsets will be considered in the MILP since values of $\delta_c$ resulting from a top-$k$ subset are all feasible ones if there are no fairness constraints.
-The fairness constraints are applied to further restrict values of $\delta_c$ such that the top-$k$ subset derived from these values is fair.
+Now, let us revisit the "Non-negativity Trap" (see Section~\ref{subsec:implications}) and consider the approach that exploits the non-negativity of variables and coefficients to solve the MILP efficiently.
+In our MILP formulation, all variables ($w$, $\lambda$ and $\delta_c$) are non-negative and most of the coefficients ($p(c)$) are positive (by inequalities (\ref{ieq:milp})).
+Coefficients of $\lambda$ and $\delta_c$ are negative but those of $\delta_c$ can be more flexible.
+The main issue is the negative coefficient of $\lambda$, which prevent direct adaptations of the techniques such as those used in \cite{ahmed2018relaxations, takazawa2019approximation}.
+While one might hope to circumvent this inconvenience using other techniques, our NP-hardness result (Theorem~\ref{thm:np}) show that the problem is fundamentally intractable in the worst case, indicating that such techniques will not be effective in general.
+This also suggests that the practical success of the MILP-based algorithm is largely heuristic.

-In our implementation, we use Gurobi \cite{gurobi}---a state-of-the-art, mathematical programming tool---to solve the MILP.
+For our implementation, we use Gurobi \cite{gurobi}---a state-of-the-art, mathematical programming tool---to solve the MILP.
 Parallel algorithms can be utilized to speed-up Gurobi for this purpose and they are also used in our experiments.
 Moreover, since the objective function is not required for the resulting MILP, the Gurobi solver is configured to prioritize finding a feasible solution.